Maintenance

 Key Takeaways for Maintenance in Aviation

-- Preventive maintenance uses sensors to collect aircraft data, which is then analysed to develop statistics that determine when maintenance tasks need to be carried out.
+- Predictive maintenance uses sensors to collect aircraft data, which is then analysed into statistics that determine when maintenance tasks need to be carried out.

-- Aviation maintenance describes all maintenance tasks that are performed to keep an aircraft fit for flight and airworthy.
+- Aviation maintenance describes all the tasks performed to keep an aircraft fit for flight and airworthy.

-- Predictive maintenance in aviation is a fantastic maintenance strategy that keeps an aircraft in the best shape by reliably predicting when it needs to be repaired or parts replaced, without conducting needless maintenance tasks or stocking up on spare parts.
+- Predictive maintenance keeps an aircraft in top shape by reliably predicting when it needs repairs or part replacements, without triggering needless work or oversized spare-part stocks.

 What Is Predictive Maintenance in Aviation?

-Predictive maintenance is a strategy that utilises a variety of tools, sensors, or connective devices – for example, a flight data recorder – to monitor an asset’s condition and performance during operation.
-Engine health monitoring contributes to the constant collection of the aircraft data, which can be used to identify trends in statistics through analysis and machine learning.
-These form the basis for aviation maintenance planning, such as scheduled check-ups, repairs, and spare part orders.
+Predictive maintenance uses sensors and connected devices – a flight data recorder, for example – to monitor an asset's condition and performance while it operates.
+Engine health monitoring feeds a constant stream of aircraft data, and analysis and machine learning surface the trends hidden inside it.
+Those trends become the basis for maintenance planning: scheduled check-ups, repairs, and spare-part orders.

 The Difference Between Reactive, Preventive and Predictive Maintenance in Aircraft